Intro | What is Cinnamon? | Health Benefits | About Coumarin Content | Forms of Cinnamon | How to Use | Precautions | Shop

 Most varieties are quite potent and thus only require small amounts in teas or as a spice ingredient.

-One of the keys to using cinnamon powder is the freshness.
+One of the keys to using cinnamon powder is freshness.
 We typically recommend purchasing cinnamon sticks whole in bulk quantities.
 This will enable you to store it for a longer period of time and, more importantly, will allow you to create freshly ground powders from the whole sticks.
 While Ceylon varieties grind up relatively easily, cassia cinnamon sticks require the use of a high-speed blending device or grinder to create a fine powder.

-The brands Dragon Herbs and Jing Herbs both offer cinnamon in blended encapsulated formulas with poria and other herbs for use as a circulatory supplement.
+The brands' Dragon Herbs and Jing Herbs both offer cinnamon in blended encapsulated formulas with poria and other herbs for use as a circulatory supplement.